imgly/pesdk-angular-demo/pesdk-v5/README.md

   <img src="http://static.photoeditorsdk.com/logo.png" />
 </p>

-# PhotoEditor SDK integration example for Angular JS
+# PhotoEditor SDK integration example for Angular

-This repository contains an example for integrating PhotoEditor SDK into a Angular JS application.
+This repository contains an example for integrating PhotoEditor SDK into a Angular application.

 ## Note